 It keeps dust away from your keys and doubles as a music/tablet rest; clever and practical.

-The F701 has a lot of features that make it ideal for home use.
-Let’s start with the size and weight; it’s more compact and lighter than many digital pianos.
-That means it takes up less space in your living room, and it’s easier to move somewhere else in the house if need be.
+The F701 has many features that make it ideal for home use.
+Let’s start with the size, which means it takes up less space in your living room, and it’s easier to move somewhere else in the house if need be.

-The other features that are great for home use are the volume limit and dedicated apps mentioned above.
+The other great features for home use are the volume limit and dedicated apps mentioned above.
 These features make practicing more fun and manageable if you live with others.

 Compared to other digital pianos

-Roland’s F701 should appeal to a wide range of users with its sleek design and huge range of sounds.
+The F701 is one of the best modern digital pianos available.
+It should appeal to many users with its sleek design and a massive range of sounds.
 If you still aren’t convinced, here are a few more options.

 It’s hard to choose between these two; the F701 is far more versatile, but the AP-470 looks and feels more like an acoustic piano.

 If you want to go for something slightly cheaper, the Korg LP-380U is an excellent option.
-However, we do prefer the F701 if you have the budget.
+However, I do prefer the F701 if you have the budget.

-Yamaha’s YDP range has something to offer every player.
-It’s a close call; if you want something that looks modern, go for the F701; if you want traditional, go with the YDP-164.
+Yamaha’s Arius range has something to offer every player.
+It’s a close call; if you want something that looks modern, go for the F701; if you want traditional, go with the YDP-165.